ngolebiewski/next-art-portfolio/public/content/commissions.md

 Golebiewski leads watercolor and drawing workshops and “walk and draw” tours in NYC for groups and organizations.
 He has led sessions with the Washington Square Park Conservancy, Turnstile Tours and Village Preservation.

-## Contact
+## Get in touch about a Commission

-Send me an email.
-Contact form TK.
+Send me an email at [z@nickgolebiewski.com](mailto:z@nickgolebiewski.com).
 Otherwise, reach out on [Instagram](https://www.instagram.com/nickgolebiewski/)!

-## GALLERY

-images TK
+## Commission of the Strand

+This is where a couple that got married first met, and a very thoughtful idea for a wedding present, and also available as a print on my [Etsy page](https://nickgolebiewski.etsy.com/listing/1720936430/strand-bookstore-new-york-city-archival).